boreec/boreec.github.io/content/posts/devlog-0003.md

 sometimes likes an arrow on the ground.
 My first step to tackle this new mechanic was to create a new tile representing the exit.

+This exit is placed on the right side of the map randomly.
+I added the function `generate_randon_level_exit_position` on the `Map` structure doing that:

 ```rust
 /// Returns a position for the level exit.